Don't give up hope, Chilean miner freed in 2010 tells Thai soccer team

 "They should think only about leaving and reuniting with their families."

-The boys, who are ages 11 through 16, have to help each other, he said.
+The boys, who are ages 11 through 16, have to help one another, he said.

 "It's terrible for them — they're little — but I believe that boys with a lot of strength are going to manage to be whole when they get out," Reygadas said.